 Planning A6225 The planning process.
-3 ptsMessrs.
-Grava and Burlage.
+3 ptsMr.
+Grava.

 This course provides a focused summary of the planning curriculum, explores selected urban issues in some depth, and offers a bridge to practice for graduating students.
 A seminar format, with invited guests as appropriate, is employed to probe important questions in contemporary urbanization, where professional planners have a role to play.
 Topics change each year and are determined jointly prior to each term.